Kanger Valley National Park: Geology, rock, soil and terrain

 The national park has remarkable geological diversity.
 The national park has mainly Cuddapah group of rock formation and at some places Vindhyan group of rock formation, shales are the common rock formation of Cuddapah group, which are horizontally bedded, at many places calcareous, the other rock formation is slate.

 In the northwestern part i.e. Tirathgarh, Kamanar, Kotamsar there is outcrop of limestone, sandstone, quartzite and laterites.
 In northern middle part form Nagalsar to Radhanaras at many places limestone is well exposed and outcrops of quartzite and laterites. limestone caves of Kotamsar, Dandak, Devgiri, and Kailash are present in this part.
 In the northeastern part from Pulcha to Kolab River, rock is shale and some quartzite with outcrops of granite.

-In the southsestern part, rock is of vindhyan group mainly granite and sandstone.
+In the southwestern part, rock is of vindhyan group mainly granite and sandstone.
 At few places granite and mica are also present.

 In the southern middle part, rock is of caddapah group of quartzite and granite.
 At many places mica schist are present.
 Shale and sandstone have also outcropped.

 In the southeastern part, rock is primarily of cuddapah group of granite, shale, slate, sandstone and occasional quartzite outcrop.
 On slopes laterites are present.
 At some places vindhyan group of rock are also present.